nathanl/nokogiri_bang_finders/README.md

 This gem is so tiny, you could just copy and paste its code.
 But if it's convenient, use it. :smile:

+## Context

+ When an exception is raised, its message includes some context from the document, to show "I was looking for your selector in a document that looks like this".
+By default, up to 200 characters of context are given.

+You can specify an integer number of characters of context, like `Nokogiri::XML::BangFinders.context_length = 500`.

 ## Installation

     $ gem install nokogiri_bang_finders